Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/standard.md

                 ```

 After installation,
-you can verify that everything is working by running the following commands in a terminal:
+you can verify that everything is working by running the following command in a terminal:

 ```bash
 $ vspipe --version